-Consideration of the characteristics of the subject development allows for an assessment of the level of impact on any particular aspect of the environment that would have or continues to arise for the subject substitute development.
+Consideration of the characteristics of the subject development allows for an assessment of the level of impact on any particular aspect of the environment that would have or continues to arise for the subject development.
 In this chapter the impact on population and human health is assessed.
-A full description the subject of the substitute consent application is provided in Chapter 2 of this rEIAR.
+A full description of the subject S37L application is provided in Chapter 2 of this EIAR